Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Isomorphism of -graphs in general, parameterized by

 \begin{theorem}[Babai~\cite{babai-bdcm}, with Furst, Hopcroft and Luks~\cite{furst-bdcm}] The color-preserving automorphism group (i.e., the generators of it) of a $d$-bounded color multiplicity graph can be determined in \textbf{FPT}-time parameterized by~$d$. \end{theorem}

 Consider a poset $R$ of width $\leq d$ and the levels $L_1,\ldots,L_k$ of~$R$, where $|L_i|\leq d$ for $1\leq i\leq k$.
 By having the levels of $R$ as color classes, we can ignore the edge directions since the colors will directly correspond to the levels (from a vertex of the color corresponding to the lower level to the vertex of the color corresponding to the higher level).
-Therefore, a poset of width $d$ is a $d$-bounded multiplicity graph where the multiplicity of each color class is bounded by $d$.
+Therefore, a poset of width $d$ is a $d$-bounded multiplicity graph.
 Note that any automorphism of $R$ preserves its levels and this corresponds to the color-preserving automorphisms of a bounded multiplicity graph.
 Hence we have the following corollary:

 \begin{cor}[\cite{babai-bdcm,furst-bdcm}] The automorphism group of a poset $R$ of width $d$ can be determined in \textbf{FPT}-time parameterized by~$d$. \end{cor}

 By Corollary~\ref{cor:bdcm}, we can finish step 2 of Procedure~\ref{proc:isomore} in \textbf{FPT}-time parameterized by $d$.
 However, this is not all.
 Having isomorphic central posets only ensures a kind of structural equivalence between the chosen central cliques of our graphs $G$ and $H$, regardless of the existence of a bijection between the elements of the central cliques.